Gareth Widdop: Melbourne Storm

-2010

 In 2010, Widdop's first season in the first team at the Melbourne Storm, he was named in Melbournes' 23-man touring party in preparation for the 2010 World Club Challenge against Leeds Rhinos but was not chosen to play but did pick up the man of the match award in their warm up game against the Harlequins.

-Widdop made his NRL debut in Round 7 of the 2010 NRL season against the Warriors where he played centre in the Storms' 40-6 win at Etihad Stadium.
+Widdop made his NRL debut in Round 7 of the 2010 NRL season against the Warriors where he played centre in the Storms' 40–6 win at Etihad Stadium.
 This was notably the first match which the Storm played following news of their salary cap scandal, which saw the club stripped of three minor premierships, two premierships and the right to accrue any competition points in 2010.
-In Round 12 against the Canterbury-Bankstown Bulldogs, Widdop made his first appearance at fullback in place of the rested Billy Slater, scoring a try and kicking 3 conversions in the 23-12 win at AAMI Park.
+In Round 12 against the Canterbury-Bankstown Bulldogs, Widdop made his first appearance at fullback in place of the rested Billy Slater, scoring a try and kicking 3 conversions in the 23–12 win at AAMI Park.
 Widdop was put back in the centres for his third and final appearance in 2010 for the Storm, the Round 25 clash against the Wests Tigers.

-On 9 September 2010, Widdop was named at five-eighth in the 2010 New South Wales Cup Team of the Year.
+On 9 September 2010, Widdop was named at five-eighth in the 2010 NSW Cup Team of the Year.
 Widdop finished his début year in the NRL with him playing in 3 matches, scoring 1 try and kicking 3 goals for the Melbourne Storm in the 2010 NRL season.

-2011

 On 14 May 2011, Widdop re-signed with the Storm until the end of the 2013 season.
 Widdop appeared in 25 matches, scoring 2 tries, kicking 7 goals and kicking 1 field goal for the Melbourne Storm in the 2011 NRL season.

-2012

-On 30 September 2012, in the Storm's 2012 NRL Grand Final against the Canterbury-Bankstown Bulldogs, Widdop played at five-eighth in the Storm's 14-4 victory.
+On 30 September 2012, in the Storm's 2012 NRL Grand Final against the Canterbury-Bankstown Bulldogs, Widdop played at five-eighth in the Storm's 14–4 victory.
 Widdop finished the 2012 NRL season for the Storm playing in 25 matches, scoring 4 tries, and kicking 12 goals.

-2013

-Widdop started the 2013 season as five-eighth in the Melbourne Storm's 18-14 win over Super League champions Leeds Rhinos in the 2013 World Club Challenge at Headingley Stadium.
+Widdop started the 2013 season as five-eighth in the Melbourne Storm's 18–14 win over Super League champions Leeds Rhinos in the 2013 World Club Challenge at Headingley Stadium.
 On 19 April 2013, it was announced that Widdop had signed a four-year contract with the St. George Illawarra Dragons starting in 2014.
-In Round 15 against Gold Coast Titans, Widdop suffered a dislocated hip in an awkward tackle in the Storms' 18-12 loss at Cbus Super Stadium.
-Widdop later returned in the Week 1 finals match against the South Sydney Rabbitohs in the Storms' 20-10 loss at ANZ Stadium.
+In Round 15 against Gold Coast Titans, Widdop suffered a dislocated hip in an awkward tackle in the Storms' 18–12 loss at Cbus Super Stadium.
+Widdop later returned in the Week 1 finals match against the South Sydney Rabbitohs in the Storms' 20–10 loss at ANZ Stadium.
 Widdop finished his last year with the Melbourne Storm with him playing in 16 matches, scoring 3 tries and kicking 3 goals in the 2013 NRL season.